MarcelWaldvogel/dnstemple/README.md

 The `in` extension is removed from the input file names, if present, and the `out` extension is appended.
 The basename is also used to set the `_domain` variable, below.

+Serial number modes are as follows:
+- `online` (default): Queries the name servers and increments; but uses at least the value that `dateserial` would produce
+- `dateserial`: Uses the `YYYYMMDD00` format
+- `unixtime`: Uses the current second since start of the epoch

 ## Variables